 Shape sorters are also great at this stage as babies have to work out what they have to do to make things fit.
 Encourage them to keep trying before showing them how to turn it round.
 You’ll be teaching them the important lesson that it’s ok to get things wrong, as well as building confidence in their ability to work things out for themselves.

 A good way to help your baby learn smaller, more controlled movements with their hands is to let them hold a spoon at mealtimes, supporting them to bring it to their mouth.
 They will improve their pincer grip if they are able to feed themselves with small pieces of food such as banana slices or rice cakes.

 Messy play with sand, water, paint and playdough allows babies to explore how different materials feel and develop controlled hand movements like squeezing, pulling, poking, tipping and pouring.
-Check out the groups on offer at your local Children’s Centre – many of these include messy play.
+Check out local groups– many of these include messy play.

 One step, two steps, tickly under there

 You’ll notice that from six months, your baby starts to be more interested in looking at books and pictures with you.
 They’ll start to anticipate what’s coming next, smiling and laughing when you sing ‘Round and round the garden…’ together for example, knowing a tickle is coming!
 They’ll also enjoy listening and moving to music, and trying to join in with songs and action rhymes.